CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q9:  Our CRS keeps observing ARP requests for 192.168.1.30, why is this?

+A9:  See A8.

 Q8: During CFE Trials, did the CFE infrastructure always reject malformed IDS rules files?

 A8:  No.  The CFE infrastructure was modified to reject malformed IDS rules files following CFE Trials sessions conducted on Mar 15, 2016.